svetlanasieber/Blockchain-Ai-Model/README.md

 ## Challenges Faced

 - **Managing Security Requirements**: A key focus was on implementing a secure system.
-We avoided hardcoding passwords by using environment variables, which was crucial for safe deployment, particularly when hosting the project in public repositories like GitHub.
+The team avoided hardcoding passwords by using environment variables, which was crucial for safe deployment, particularly when hosting the project in public repositories like GitHub.
 - **Blockchain Implementation**: Integrating blockchain concepts, while novel and beneficial for voting security, required additional learning and experimentation.
 - **Maintaining Clean Code and Structure**: Ensuring adherence to SOLID principles and keeping controllers "thin" required careful attention to architectural decisions, particularly when adding new features.